danielgafni/dagster-ray/README.md

 ### Pipes

 `dagster-ray` provides the `PipesRayJobClient` which can be used to execute remote Ray jobs on Kubernetes and receive Dagster events and logs from them.
 [RayJob](https://docs.ray.io/en/latest/cluster/kubernetes/getting-started/rayjob-quick-start.html) will manage the lifecycle of the underlying `RayCluster`, which will be cleaned up after the specified entrypoint exits.
+Doesn't require a persistent connection to the Ray cluster.

 Examples:

-On the orchestration side, import the `PipesRayJobClient` and invoke it inside an `@op` or an `@asset`:
+In Dagster code, import `PipesRayJobClient` and invoke it inside an `@op` or an `@asset`:

 ```python
 from dagster import AssetExecutionContext, Definitions, asset